 - some National Savings and Investments products

-Whichever option you choose, remember you can only save money into one of each type of ISA in each tax year.
-You also need to be very careful not to save more than the overall limit of £20,000, otherwise you may be liable for tax on your returns.
+Whichever option you choose, remember you also need to be very careful not to save more than the overall limit of £20,000, otherwise you may be liable for tax on your returns.

-If you want your savings to make the most of your new ISA allowance in 2023/24, it’s wise to start investing sooner rather than later.
-As mentioned, this allowance will only last until April 2023; if you don’t use it, you can’t carry any unused allowance over to the following tax year.
+If you want your money to make the most of your new ISA allowance in 2024/25, it’s wise to start investing sooner rather than later.
+As mentioned, this allowance will only last until April 2025; if you don’t use it, you can’t carry any unused allowance over to the following tax year.

 Using your allowance to invest in a stocks and shares ISA